Top 80 Frontend Interview Questions and Answers

 When we want to generate many new solutions of exact images on several devices, Srcset is used.
 This helps improve the UI.

-MongoDb is a NoSQL database which shows the data elements using JSON-like Structure.
-To make changes in MongoDB the programmer has to use MongoBD Query Language.
+MongoDB is a NoSQL database that shows the data elements using a JSON-like Structure.
+To make changes in MongoDB, the programmer has to use MongoDB Query Language.

 Git Interview Questions